giladbbn2/Batch/README.md

 			object o = (object)x;

-			// a simple object in this case is not serializable so we won't get anything back (one-way)
+			// a simple object in this case is not serializable so we won't get anything back - it's a one way
+			// communication to the Foreman.
+If we need to get a result back we would have to create a class that
+			// extends MarshalByRefObject OR apply the SerializableAttribute to the class

 			// this will automatically run frmn2 immediately after frmn1 ends.